TheOpsDev/TheOpsDev/README.md

 ### Hey I'm Chris 👋🤙

-I'm a Staff DevOps Engineer at located in the LA area.
+I'm a Staff DevOps Engineer located in the LA area.

 <!-- with a focus on process automation in PowerShell and Jenkins pipeline workflows. -->